Taiwan allows Foxconn's Gou, TSMC to negotiate for vaccines

 China has denied the accusation, saying Taiwan is free to obtain the vaccines through Shanghai Fosun Pharmaceutical Group Co Ltd, which has a contract with BioNTech to sell the vaccines in China, Hong Kong, Macau and Taiwan.

-Taiwan says it has and will only deal with BioNTech in Germany as it does not trust vaccines from China.
+Taiwan has been dealing directly with BioNTech in Germany, saying it does not trust vaccines from China.

+Health Minister Chen Shih-chung told reporters the government “of course” hoped the vaccines would come from and be produced in Germany.

+“I think that at the moment people would have more confidence in this.”

 Gou’s spokesperson Amanda Liu told reporters that Gou had held talks with “all partners” on the vaccine purchase idea, and had proposed signing a deal with Fosun’s Swiss or Hong Kong branches to avoid political problems.